-25 Disclosure of confidential information in asset management is not expected in the report.
+&lt;sup>24 Disclosure of confidential information in asset management is not expected in the report.

-26 Institutional investors are assumed to maintain a clear record of their stewardship activities, including voting
+&lt;sup>25 Institutional investors are assumed to maintain a clear record of their stewardship activities, including voting activities, to the extent necessary.

 To contribute positively to the sustainable growth of investee companies, institutional investors should develop skills and resources needed to appropriately engage with the companies and to make proper judgments in fulfilling their stewardship activities based on in-depth knowledge of the investee companies and their business environment and consideration of sustainability consistent with their investment management strategies.